The Blue Lagoon (1923 film): Development

-According to a report from The Bioscope, a London-based publication on the film industry, in January 1919, African Film Productions (AFP) secured the filming rights to Henry De Vere Stacpoole’s widely acclaimed novel The Blue Lagoon.
+In January 1919, African Film Productions (AFP) secured the filming rights to Henry De Vere Stacpoole’s widely acclaimed novel The Blue Lagoon.
 AFP’s head, I.W.
 Schlesinger, had paid a substantial sum for the rights, as the book had been a commercial hit.
 Schlesinger had ambitious plans to make The Blue Lagoon AFP’s next blockbuster, following their earlier successes with King Solomon’s Mines (1918) and Allan Quatermain (1919), both based on novels by H. Rider Haggard.
 However, he knew careful preparation was crucial for the film’s success.
 AFP needed a qualified team, perfect filming locations, and resources to maintain production standards to represent the story's exotic and beautiful setting.
-A careful screen adaptation of the novel would be needed, preserving its essence while making appropriate adjustments to the medium.
+The novel would require a meticulous screen adaptation that would preserve its essence and make appropriate adjustments to the medium.

 Schlesinger took on the challenge of adapting The Blue Lagoon for the big screen, fully aware of the difficulties involved.
 However, he believed the effort would be worth it if done right.
 For a story of this kind, finding the right location, actors, and producer was crucial to its success on screen.

-AFP's production was delayed almost three years due to conflicting rights issues between stage and cinema adaptations.
+Conflicting rights issues between stage and cinema adaptations delayed AFP's production by almost three years.
 Basil Dean, who produced a successful stage version of The Blue Lagoon in England, had hoped to turn it into his debut film.
 However, he first presented the play at the Prince of Wales Theatre in London from October 1920 to February 1921, followed by a provincial tour to Edinburgh.
-This sparked interest in the Glasgow Evening Times, as they questioned how the experience of "two youngsters" growing up in isolation on a South Sea island could be portrayed on stage.
+These performances sparked interest in the Glasgow Evening Times, as they questioned how the experience of "two youngsters" growing up in isolation on a South Sea island could be portrayed on stage.